There are many benefits to life insurance, namely protecting your family or business from financial loss in the event of your death.

 This type of coverage is best, just as the name implies, for those who don’t want a medical exam to stand in the way of policy approval, or simply want coverage faster.

-If you have an existing medical condition which will make it difficult for you to be approved, this may not be the way to go for you.
+If you have an existing medical condition which will make it difficult for you to be approved, this may not be the way to go.

-These policies do tend to be ever so much more than the other policy types listed above since the underwriters have less data to look at.
+These policies do tend to be much more costly than the other policy types listed above since the underwriters have less data to look at.

-Life insurance is not a sexy topic.
-No one wants to think about accidental death or what their loved ones will do when they are gone, but it is necessary to consider to ensure a stable future for your family.
+While no one wants to think about what their loved ones will do when they’re gone, it is necessary to choose the right type of coverage to ensure a stable future for your family.